-The spark plug change interval is mileage based only, yearly intervals do not apply.
+^{} The spark plug change interval is mileage based only, yearly intervals do not apply.

 You can be badly injured working on or around a motor vehicle.
 Do only service work for which you have the knowledge and the right equipment.
-If
+If you have any doubt about your ability to perform a

-Failure to properly inspect and maintain your vehicle could result in a component malfunction and effect vehicle handling and performance.
+• Failure to properly inspect and maintain your vehicle could result in a component malfunction and effect vehicle handling and performance.
 This could cause an accident.